 Wait for claim review

 The provider reviews your claim against your policy terms, checking for pre-existing conditions, waiting period status, and coverage limits.
-Average processing time is 5–14 business days.
+[TODO: verify claim — The average processing time for a pet insurance claim is 5–14 business days.]

 - 5